pagesource/atomic-react-components/README.md

 # Atomic React Pattern Lib

-A react pattern library with collocation for generic components and equipped with ideal development ecosystem.
+A react pattern library with collocation of generic components and equipped with ideal react development ecosystem.

 ## Why a Component Library?